Current Students

 Prospective Students

-I am currently recruiting master's and PhD students in information technology (digital media) and human-computer interaction (MCS and MASc stream) in the general areas of interactive virtual reality systems, and computer game user interfaces.
+I will be recruiting master's and PhD students in Information Technology at Monash in the general areas of interactive virtual reality systems, and computer game user interfaces.
 See my research page for further details of my projects in these areas.
-Students will have the opportunity to work in a large multi-disciplinary group in a well-equipped CFI-supported lab.
-Most accepted full-time students receive funding as specified in our graduate programs.
+Students will have the opportunity to work in the multi-disciplinary Embodied Visualisation group in a well-equipped lab.
+Funding is available for highly-qualified full-time students on a competitive basis.
 This is typically enough to cover tuition and living costs.

 For these positions, I am looking for students that meet the following criteria: